Quadruple-track railway

 A quadruple-track railway (also known as a four-track railway) is a railway line consisting of four parallel tracks with two tracks used in each direction.
 Quadruple-track railways can handle large amounts of traffic, and so are used on very busy routes or sections.
 Such conversion is referred to as "quadruplication".

 A railway line with six parallel tracks, or a sextuple-track railway, has three tracks in each direction.
 The corresponding term is "sextuplication".

-There are also instances of railway lines or sections with eight tracks, and cases with three or five tracks, however all experience similar upsides and downsides.
+There are also instances of railway lines or sections with eight tracks, and cases with three or five tracks.
+All experience similar upsides and downsides.